Riminder/docs-api/api-reference/profile-api/get-profile-attachment.md

 ---
-description: This endpoint allows you to get the profile's attachment.
+description: This endpoint allows you to get the Profile's attachment.
 ---

 # GET: /profile/indexing/attachment